SUPL client and SUPL client OS integration¶

 An A-GPS server is a cached server that stores the orbital data.
-This information can be downloaded at a fast rate since an A-GPS capable device supports mobile radio-network bearers with high data rate such as GSM or LTE.
+This information can be downloaded at a fast rate since an A-GPS capable device supports mobile radio-network bearers with high data rate such as LTE.

 LTE Positioning Protocol (LPP) is the supported SUPL payload format.

 LPP is a point-to-point protocol used between a location server (for example, a Secure Location Protocol (SLP) server) and a target device (for example, SET) to position the device using position-based information obtained from reference sources.
 A SET is a logical part of a device that supports communication with a SUPL network.

 A typical SUPL client session is SET-based, that is, the position is calculated based on SET.
 See SET-initiated SUPL collaboration for more information.